phipag/dotfiles/zsh/README.md

 ```sh
 p10k configure
 ```
+If you want to use my existing powerlevel10k config just exit the `p10k configure` command after installing the Meslo Nerd font.
+If you want to configure your own follow the instructions.

 Optional: Add your own `*.zsh` files, plugins or themes to `~/.oh-my-zsh/custom`.
 It is fully compatible with the [Oh My ZSH](https://github.com/ohmyzsh/ohmyzsh) framework.